Why We Chose This Hotel

 A Few Issues During Our Stay

-You might have already noticed that all was not quite as we expected at Hotel Port Denia.
+You might have already noticed that everything was not quite as we expected at Hotel Port Denia.
 Opening the patio door and going onto our balcony for the first time, we were met, not with the pleasant vista of the outdoor pool with landscaped surroundings, but with a large building site.
 Clearly, there was a major refurbishment in progress.
-This was further compounded the following morning, a Monday when workmen announced their arrival on the site with the roar of their pneumatic drills!
+This was further compounded the following morning, a Monday when workmen announced their arrival on the site with the roar of their pneumatic drills.

 The gym, which I had planned on using, was unavailable for the first few days.